American Indian language preservation

 Here are some photos and links

-The Quechans did not wear feather headdresses like the Plains Indians.
+The Quechans did not wear a headdress like the Plains Indians.

 Some Quechan men twisted their hair into hair rolls like the